 CHBS Ambassadors are advocates for the college to members of the campus community, future students and alumni.
 They represent a diversity of CHBS departments and programs.

-"I feel like I've impacted the college in a positive way and done well to promote the college to prospective students," said Ambassador Lauren Faulkner, a junior English and theatre arts major from Rocky Gap.
+"I feel like I've impacted the college in a positive way and done well to promote the college to prospective students," said Ambassador Lauren Faulkner, a senior English and theatre arts major from Rocky Gap.
 "The CHBS ambassador program has made me all the more proud to be a student at RU.
 I think our college has a great deal to offer.
 Now and in the future, I believe the ambassador program is really going to increase enrollment in the college."

 Ambassadors are expected to attend the CHBS Advisory Board welcoming, aid in commencement ceremonies, escort CHBS dignitaries to receptions, and participate in off-campus recruitment during the week of Spring Break and additional duties as assigned.

 The CHBS Advisory Board is a group of alumni and friends of the college who actively engage with RU and offer a perspective from beyond campus.